 Directed by: Garry Marshall

 Notting Hill is a 1999 British romantic comedy film set in Notting Hill, London, released on 21 May 1999.
-The screenplay was by Richard Curtis, who had written Four Weddings and a Funeral, and the film was produced by Duncan Kenworthy and directed by Roger Michell.
+The screenplay was by Richard Curtis and the film was produced by Duncan Kenworthy and directed by Roger Michell.
 The film stars Hugh Grant, Julia Roberts, Rhys Ifans, Emma Chambers, Tim McInnerny, Gina McKee, and Hugh Bonneville.
-Notting Hill was well received by critics and became the highest grossing British film released that year.
-The film won a BAFTA, was nominated in two other categories, and won other awards, including a British Comedy Award and a Brit Award for the soundtrack. ...more on Wikipedia
+Notting Hill was well received by critics and became the highest grossing British film released that year. ...more on Wikipedia

 Actors: Julia Roberts, Alec Baldwin, Mischa Barton, Hugh Grant, Emily Mortimer, + more